Constraining general U(1) interactions from neutrino-electron scattering measurements at DUNE near detector: EXPERIMENTAL DETAILS

 \section{EXPERIMENTAL DETAILS}

 In this section, we briefly discuss the various experiments which are relevant for our studies.\\ \\ \textbf{DUNE ND :} DUNE \cite{DUNE:2020ypp} is an upcoming super-beam long-baseline neutrino experiment.
 It will also have a near detector complex to measure the neutrino flux precisely.
 In our analysis we have considered a uniform beam power of 1.2 MW delivering $1.1 \times 10^{21}$ protons on target/year for the entire run of 7 years equally divided both in neutrino and anti-neutrino mode.
 The detector considered is a 75 ton liquid Argon near detector.
 This results in a total exposure of 630 MW-ton-year with 315 MW-ton-year each for neutrino and antineutrino runs.
 The detector will have an excellent energy and angular resolution for the scattered electron.
 The predicted fluxes for neutrino and anti-neutrino modes are taken from \cite{Marshall:2019vdy}.
 The small amount of contaminated $\nu_e \, (\bar{\nu}_e)$ flux could produce the background for $\nu - e$ scattering via the charged current (CC) interaction if the hadronic activity is below the detector threshold level ($\sim 50$ MeV).
-The misidentified $\pi^0$ could also mimic the signal produced via $\nu A \rightarrow \nu \pi^0 A$ ($A$ nucleon) if one of the photon is soft and also the hadronic activity is below the threshold.\\ \\ \textbf{BOREXINO :} $^7$Be solar neutrino ($\nu_e$) of 862 keV energy was measured by BOREXINO collaboration \cite{Bellini:2011rx} via the neutrino electron scattering using a liquid scintillator detector.
-The energy range of the recoil electron is $270-665$ keV. \\ \\ \textbf{TEXONO :} At the Kuo-Sheng Nuclear Power Station, the elastic $\bar{\nu}_e - e$ scattering was measured using 187 kg of CsI(Tl) scintillating crystal array with 29882/7369 kg-day of reactor ON/OFF data \cite{TEXONO:2009knm}.
+The misidentified $\pi^0$ could also mimic the signal produced via $\nu A \rightarrow \nu \pi^0 A$ ($A$ nucleon) if one of the photon is soft and also the hadronic activity is below the threshold.\\ \\ \textbf{TEXONO :} At the Kuo-Sheng Nuclear Power Station, the elastic $\bar{\nu}_e - e$ scattering was measured using 187 kg of CsI(Tl) scintillating crystal array with 29882/7369 kg-day of reactor ON/OFF data \cite{TEXONO:2009knm}.
 The neutrino and recoil electron energies vary from 3 MeV to 8 MeV. \\ \\ \textbf{CHARM II :} CHARM II experiment \cite{VILAIN1993351,VILAIN1994246} measure the electroweak parameters using the $\nu_{\mu}$ and $\bar{\nu}_{\mu}$ beam with an average energy 23.7 GeV and 19.1 GeV respectively.
 The recoil electron energy range for the analysis is 3-24 GeV.